deepotrus/dotfiles/README.md

-# Debian 12 Bookworm Personal Dotfiles
+# Debian 13 Trixie XFCE4 Dotfiles
 These are my personal dotfiles for the configuration and personalization of my desktop linux.
 I have chosen Debian 12 as a challenge for compiling from source all programs and dependencies, and having it stable.
 ## Remote dots
 There are remote dotsfile for remote machines which have different configuration from the local.